Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Introduction

 One possible strategy to further reduce the demand for experimental data is to first train PINN models on physics equations and/or synthetic data generated from a low-fidelity (i.e., approximate) mechanistic model, and then fine-tune them using high-fidelity data. \citet{Chakraborty2021} showed that a two-stage training procedure for PINNs involving a low-fidelity physics model for pretraining and high-fidelity data for fine-tuning can improve prediction accuracy when the known governing physics equations are only approximate and the high-fidelity data is scarce. \citet{Wang2025TL} compared different transfer learning schemes for PINNs, including full fine-tuning and parameter-efficient updates, to adapt PINNs across different tasks. \citet{Mustajab2024} have examined high-frequency and multi-scale problems, where pretraining on baseline low-frequency models provides stable initialization that enhances PINN accuracy when predicting high-frequency problems. \citet{Prantikos2023} proposed selecting pretraining datasets based on domain similarity for nuclear reactor applications, illustrating how task relevance in PINNs accelerates the training in the fine-tuning step.
 Related developments outside the PINN literature also point to the value of combining simulation-based pretraining with experimental data, for example in process control of froth flotation systems under partial observability with Gaussian processes \citep{Wang2025Gaussian}, or in reinforcement learning where sample efficiency is critical \citep{sim2real-RL}.

-Once a PINN model is constructed, an estimation scheme is needed to enable real-time estimation of unmeasured states.
+While the PINN provides a predictive model of the system dynamics, it cannot by itself reconstruct the true system state under realistic operating conditions, where phase heights are not measurable, initial conditions are unknown, and flow-rate measurements are noisy.
+Therefore, an estimation scheme is required to fuse model predictions with measurements and enable real-time phase height estimation.
 To this end, \citet{Arnold2021StatespaceNetworks} showed that PINNs can be effectively integrated within an Extended Kalman Filter (EKF) \citep{Gelb:1974}, since Jacobians can be computed through automatic differentiation \citep{naumannAD}. \citet{Cuomo2024} combined a PINN with the EKF to predict structural displacements in railway motion.
 In vehicle applications, \citet{Tan2023} combined a PINN with the Unscented Kalman Filter (UKF) \citep{JulierUKF} to estimate vehicle attitude, velocity and position with increased accuracy, while \citet{decurto2024hybrid} demonstrated the use of a PINN-based predictive model as state-transition model in UKF for dynamic models such as a double pendulum system. \citet{Fang2025} fine-tuned a pretrained dynamic model with physics guidance to represent hybrid dynamics before embedding them in an EKF framework for vehicle state estimation.
 These examples suggest that PINNs can serve as surrogates for predictive models when governing equations are incomplete, while the filtering step accounts for measurement noise and model uncertainty.
 To complement this, ensemble learning \citep{Breiman1996StackedRegressions, dietterich2000ensemble} constitutes an additional technique for improving prediction robustness and uncertainty quantification.

 Although PINNs have been combined with Kalman-type filters for state estimation, their application for estimating DPZ heights in pilot-scale LLS has not yet been investigated.
-Demonstrating that DPZ height can be estimated from readily available volume flow rate measurements with the aid of a PINN would provide significant benefits for LLS operation.
+Demonstrating that DPZ height can be estimated from readily available volume flow-rate measurements with the aid of a PINN would provide significant benefits for LLS operation.